hnkr/pThread/README.md

 - On the stdout, you will see the output messages below:

 *****     Posix Thread Discovery     *****
-Received Parameter:from Thread_A
+Received Parameter:from Thread_A \n
-Received Parameter:from Thread_B
+Received Parameter:from Thread_B \n
-Received Parameter:from Thread_B AGAIN!
+Received Parameter:from Thread_B AGAIN!\n
-Thread A return Val:1
+Thread A return Val:1 \n
-Thread B return Val:2
+Thread B return Val:2 \n
-Thread B (AGAIN) return Val:2
+Thread B (AGAIN) return Val:2 \n

 As seen above, the value of both 'Thread B return Val' and 'Thread B (AGAIN) return Val' are 2.
 The thread function of these 2 threads return the value of the variable which is defined as 'static'.